 I've been so nose-to-grindstone, that one of these puppies has even come out before I got around to posting about it.
 Issues #10 and #11 of R.E.B.E.L.S. cross over into nerdgasm-of-the-year, Blackest Night and are extra large-sized at 30 pages each.
 If #10 is any indication, they also feature Andy Clarke doing some of his best work yet, and that's saying something because he is a beast.
 They also feature a Yellow Lantern Sinestro-Dox design by Yours Truly.

+At last!
+I can finally reveal my new regular cover gig: Marvel Universe A to Z Updates!!
 This is a nerdgasm of the first order for me.
 Back when I was wee kid, I read more Marvel Universe comics than actual comics, and it was a secret dream of mine to one day contribute to one.
 Once I started working in the industry, that even seemed possible.

 But in the intervening time a few things had changed.
 They'd switched from commissioning original character art for the entries to clipping and/or redrawing panels from the comics.